awsdocs/amazon-ec2-user-guide/doc_source/spot-requests.md

 1. Open the Amazon EC2 console at [https://console\.aws\.amazon\.com/ec2/](https://console.aws.amazon.com/ec2/)\.

-1. In the navigation pane, choose **Spot Requests** and select the Spot request\.
+1. In the navigation pane, choose **Spot Requests** and select the Spot Instance request\.

 1. Choose **Actions**, **Cancel request**\.

 1. \(Optional\) If you are finished with the associated Spot Instances, you can terminate them\.
 In the **Cancel Spot request** dialog box, select **Terminate instances**, and then choose **Confirm**\.

 **To cancel a Spot Instance request \(AWS CLI\)**
-+ Use the [cancel\-spot\-instance\-requests](https://docs.aws.amazon.com/cli/latest/reference/ec2/cancel-spot-instance-requests.html) command to cancel the specified Spot request\.
++ Use the [cancel\-spot\-instance\-requests](https://docs.aws.amazon.com/cli/latest/reference/ec2/cancel-spot-instance-requests.html) command to cancel the specified Spot Instance request\.

   ```
   aws ec2 cancel-spot-instance-requests --spot-instance-request-ids sir-08b93456